 What should I bring the first time I take my hound to a trial?

-- Your hound’s registration information.
+- Your dog’s registration information.

-What is proper lure coursing etiquette?
+What is the proper lure coursing etiquette?

 Are these events appropriate places for young children?

 No, they aren’t.
 These events can last all day, and young children would likely get bored.

 Sites for these events don’t offer anyone to look after unsupervised children, and given the etiquette already discussed, kids can be an issue.

 Some trials may even tell you outright not to bring your kids.
 These should be attended by adults and teens who understand the appropriate etiquette.